Not Your Grandfather's Thermostat

 - Compatibility with 90% of 24V systems

 - Energy usage tracking

-2. Honeywell 9000 Smart Wi-Fi Thermostat - The Honeywell 9000 smart Wi-Fi thermostat is a great, cost efficient thermostat.
-It is equipped with a full color screen, local weather and humidity display, and 7-day programing.
+2. Honeywell 9000 Smart Wi-Fi Thermostat - The Honeywell 9000 smart Wi-Fi thermostat is a great, cost-efficient thermostat.
+It is equipped with a full-color screen, local weather and humidity display, and 7-day programming.
 Some of the key features include: